sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Document Property - Aggregate Severity

-Aggregate severity.
-Is a vehicle that is provided by the document producer to convey the urgency and criticality with which the one or more vulnerabilities reported should be addressed.
+Aggregate severity is a vehicle that is provided by the document producer to convey the urgency and criticality with which the one or more vulnerabilities reported should be addressed.
 It is a document-level metric and applied to the document as a whole — not any specific vulnerability.
 The range of values in this field is defined according to the document producer's policies and procedures.
 Value type is object.

     "aggregate_severity" : {
       "title": "Aggregate severity",